Maria Isabel of Braganza: Marriage

-On 20 March 1816, Queen Maria I of Portugal perished.
-Due to this, Maria Isabel’s father John became the King of Portugal and Brazil.
-On 22 February 1816 marriage contracts between Ferdinand VII of Spain and Maria Isabel were officially signed; they would soon marry 29 September 1816.
-Ferdinand was 32 years old and Maria Isabel was 19.
+On 20 March 1816, Queen Maria I of Portugal died.
+Due to this, Maria Isabel's father John became the King of Portugal and Brazil.
+On 22 February 1816, marriage contracts between Ferdinand VII of Spain (her uncle) and Maria Isabel were officially signed; they would soon marry on 29 September.
+At the same time, another marriage between her sister Infanta Maria Francisca and Ferdinand's brother Carlos, Count of Molina, was facilitated.
+At the end of the year the two princesses were received in Cádiz with great pomp and ceremony.

-Towards the end 1816 Maria Isabel and Ferdinand were married, and then settled in Madrid.
-There, Maria Isabel was then quickly pregnant.
-Maria Isabel gave birth to a daughter, who they named María Luisa Isabel, on 21 August 1817.
-María Luisa Isabel died four-five months later.
+Towards the end of the year, Maria Isabel and Ferdinand settled in Madrid.
+There, she quickly became pregnant.
+Maria Isabel gave birth to a daughter, whom they named María Luisa Isabel, on 21 August 1817.
+Her daughter died less than five months later.

 Death

 Maria Isabel was pregnant soon after the birth of María Luisa Isabel, but the birth was indeed a difficult one: the baby was in breech and the physicians soon found that the child had died.
 Maria Isabel stopped breathing soon thereafter and the doctors thought she was dead.

-Maria Isabel’s sister protested against the doctors' thoughts on presuming her dead.
+Maria Isabel's sister protested against the doctors' thoughts on presuming her dead.
 The king, however, ordered a fatal caesarean.
 When they started cutting her stomach to extract the dead fetus, she suddenly shouted in pain and collapsed on her bed, bleeding heavily.
-She died soon afterwards on 26 December 1818 in the Palace of Aranjuez, and was buried at the Escorial — the royal site of San Lorenzo de El Escorial.
+She died soon afterwards on 26 December 1818 in the Palace of Aranjuez, and was buried at the Escorial—the royal site of San Lorenzo de El Escorial.